Best Free Document Scanner App for iPhone in 2026 (I Tested 4)

 It doesn't have to be this way.
 Here's an honest look at the best free document scanners for iPhone in 2026.

-What to Look For in a Document Scanner App
+What to Look For in a Free iPhone Document Scanner

 Before we compare apps, here's what actually matters: